ActionPL/duckstation_openbios_savestates/SLPS-03090/README.md

 **Description:**

-starts in the VS. mode character selection screen with everything unlocked based on a save game courtesy of the user "Heero_Yuy" on GameFAQs
+Starts in the VS. mode character selection screen with everything unlocked based on a save game courtesy of the user "Heero_Yuy" on GameFAQs